-The purpose of this section is to describe situations that may create potential or actual conflicts of interest, define the obligation to disclose such situations, and outline a process for handling potential or actual conflicts of interest.
-This policy applies to all Board members, Advisory Board members, Committee Chairs, other volunteers, speakers, consultants, staff, and any other individuals who are required to comply with this policy by written agreement (each referred herein as "Covered Individual").
+The purpose of this section is to describe situations that may create a potential or actual conflict of interest, define the obligation to disclose such situations, and outline a process for handling a potential or actual conflict of interest.
+This policy applies to all Board members, committee members, task force members, other volunteers, speakers, consultants, all IPPS staff; and any other individuals who are required to comply with this policy by written agreement (each referred herein as "Covered Individual").
 IPPS expects Covered Individuals to use sound judgment and good faith in identifying actual and potential conflicts of interest with the broad objective of disclosing any activity or position that may give rise to a conflict.
-Covered Individuals are required to follow both the letter and the spirit of this policy in fulfilling their duties for IPPS.
-Covered Individuals must act in the best interests of IPPS and not in furtherance of personal or third-party interests.
-Covered Individuals have an obligation to ensure that IPPS maintains a bias-free decision-making process and to avoid all potential conflicts of interest.
-It is important that all individuals subject to the Conflict of Interest Policy understand the importance of full cooperation with this policy to assure maximum integrity of IPPS activities.
+Covered Individuals are required to follow both the letter and the spirit of this policy.
+In fulfilling their duties for IPPS, Covered Individuals must act in the best interests of IPPS and not in furtherance of personal or third-party interests.
+Covered Individuals have an obligation to ensure that IPPS maintains a biasfree decision-making process and to avoid all potential conflicts of interest.

-Board members, Advisory Board members, Committee Chairs, and staff: Conflicts of interest may arise when an individual has a financial or intellectual interest or obligation that may create divided loyalty on the part of the individual between IPPS and some other organization or cause.
-Conflicts of interest may arise from a transaction between IPPS and a third party, or from an individual's volunteer, with or without financial compensation, or other relationship with a third party, which may compromise that individual's ability to provide unbiased judgment and undivided loyalty to IPPS or perception by others thereof.
+Board members, staff, and committee members: A conflict of interest may arise when an individual has some interest or obligation that has the potential to create divided loyalty on the part of the individual's loyalty between IPPS and some other organization or cause.
+A conflict of interest may arise from a transaction between IPPS and a third party, or from an individual's volunteer, paid, or other financial relationship with a third party, which may compromise that individual's ability to provide unbiased judgment and undivided loyalty to IPPS.
+All Board members, staff, and committee members must disclose all actual or potential conflicts of interest